 I have an MFA in Performance Pedagogy (the science of teaching) with a focus in Acting/Directing from Virginia Commonwealth University.
-While getting my Masters I taught and designed the undergraduate Directing I and II sequence, as well as developed classes in Acting for Web Content, and Voice-Over/Radio Drama.
+While getting my Masters, I taught and designed the undergraduate Directing I and II sequence, as well as developed classes in Acting for Web Content, and Voice-Over/Radio Drama.
 In addition to my work at VCU, I taught Acting and Contemporary Theories in Performance as a Visiting Assistant Professor at Beloit College.
 I have also led workshops, seminars, and delivered key-note addresses across the nation, including: SETC, Adams State University, the greater Los Angeles area, the greater Chicago area, and the Virginia State Thespian Festival.
 I continue to work as an acting coach, working with professional actors across the United States.
 My past clients have appeared in numerous films and television shows, and have appeared in Broadway and major regional productions.
 Currently I’m teaching theater at Cherry Creek High School in Greenwood Village, CO.

 My specialties include: Acting for New Media (web platforms), Acting for the Camera, Acting Technique (various methodologies), Voice-Over, Script Analysis, Stage Directing and Playwriting

 I’ve also conducted workshops and classes in: Business of Acting, Voice and Speech (Accents/Dialects and IPA), Shakespeare, and Performance Theories.

 Research interests include: Acting for Media (film, voice-over, web content) and Modern Myth